 Whether you're looking for winter sun, quick weekend breaks or a snow-covered Christmas wonderland, here's where to holiday in December...

-There’s nothing like escaping the gloom of winter in Britain for a week, or even just a few days.
+There's nothing like escaping the gloom of winter in Britain for a week, or even just a few days.
 A December holiday can refresh and revive you ready for Christmas, or help you avoid the festive season altogether.
-Here are the best places to visit in December.
+We've started this article with where's hot in December, and then listed a few winter wonderland-like destinations for great Christmas holidays too.
+No matter what you want, there's a fantastic December holiday for you in here.

 For 11 months of the year, Finnish Lapland is a fairly peaceful place.
 But in December, it becomes the world's hottest ticket: commercial and pricey, yes, but magical nonetheless.